The Tarot Suits in Love Readings

 PentaclesEarth (money, work, physical health)

-Of course, the quality connection is also determined by which of the Cups cards are present.
+Of course, the quality of the connection is also determined by which of the Cups cards are present.
 Ideally, you want to see the Ace of Cups, 2 of Cups, 6 of Cups, 9 of Cups and 10 of Cups.

 The Ace of Cups is for new love but can also indicate a heart opening that leads to commitment or a renewal of interest in making the relationship blossom.

 2 of Cups is the ideal relationship card.
-If it’s upright and not badly aspected/ill-dignified, it usually indicates reciprocity as well as depth of feeling.
+If it’s upright and not badly aspected/ill-dignified, it usually indicates reciprocity as well as the depth of feeling.

 6 of Cups can denote a soul mate relationship.

-9 of Cups usually represents joy in relationship but can also signify wishful thinking (depending on surrounding cards).
+9 of Cups usually represents joy in a relationship but can also signify wishful thinking (depending on surrounding cards).

-10 of Cups is the happy family card and should be present in a reading where the Seeker wants to know if they one they are with is willing to commit and start a family.
+10 of Cups is the happy family card and should be present in a reading where the Seeker wants to know if the one they are with is willing to commit and start a family.

 As for the Cups Court cards, while they can indicate individuals, the Knight of Cups can also signify a highly romantic connection.
-The Queen of Cups is the partner you simply cannot lie to – she knows what you are thinking anyway.
-The Page of Cups can signify the very early days of falling in love, as well as crushing on someone from afar… The King of Cups is often seen as the ideal partner by many, as this King is the most caring and emotionally mature/available of all the courtiers.
-The best way to draw this type of lover into our lives is obviously by being such a lover.
+The Queen of Cups is the partner you simply cannot lie to; she knows what you are thinking anyway.
+The Page of Cups can signify the very early days of falling in love, as well as crushing on someone from afar and being too shy to make the first move.

 The Ace of Wands is a sign of a healthy libido and the 4 of Wands shows intent to settle down and start a family, especially together with the aforementioned 10 of Cups.